aquasecurity/postee/docs/actions.md

-user | Display name of the request owner. | assignee | Comma separated list of users that the alert will be routed to send notifications recipients | Comma separated list of users that the alert will become visible to without sending any notification
-priority: |Specify the alert priority.
-Default is "P3" | "P1" "P2" "P3" "P4" "P5"
-tags  | Comma separated list of the alert tags. |
+user | Display name of the request owner. | assignee | Comma separated list of users that the alert will be routed to send notifications recipients | Comma separated list of users that the alert will become visible to without sending any notification priority |Specify the alert priority.
+Default is "P3" | "P1" "P2" "P3" "P4" "P5" tags  | Comma separated list of the alert tags. |
+alias | Client-defined identifier of the alert. entity | Entity field of the alert that is generally used to specify which domain alert is related to.

 ## Exec